3 35 As A Decimal

 The Underlying Mathematical Principles: Division and Place Value

 Both methods rely on the fundamental principle of division.
-And the numerator is divided by the denominator.
-Think about it: a fraction essentially represents a division problem.
-Also, understanding place value is crucial for interpreting decimals.
-In the decimal 3.6, the '3' represents three whole units, while the '6' in the tenths place represents six-tenths (6/10), which simplifies to 3/5.
+A fraction essentially represents a division problem.
+Still, the numerator is divided by the denominator.
+Which means understanding place value is crucial for interpreting decimals.
+Practically speaking, in the decimal 3.
+6, the '3' represents three whole units, while the '6' in the tenths place represents six-tenths (6/10), which simplifies to 3/5 Small thing, real impact..

 Extending the Concept: Converting Other Mixed Numbers to Decimals